NEMSLinux/nems-docs/check_commands/check_http.rst

 number 40” when trying to check a secure web site**

 Are you using Cloudflare or another SSL redirecting system where your certificate might be shared with other hostnames?
-Try adding --sni to your service parameters to enable Server Name Indication (SNI), which allows the server to safely host multiple TLS Certificates for multiple sites, all under a single IP address.
+Try adding `-\\-sni` to your service parameters to enable Server Name Indication (SNI), which allows the server to safely host multiple TLS Certificates for multiple sites, all under a single IP address.